spark-mv/cdn/README.md

 For step by step instructions regarding hgow to enable CORS on different web servers, see the original [CORS documentation] (http://enable-cors.org/server.html).
 Make sure you add all the required headers, not just '*' referenced in the instructions.

-Supported players: JWPlayer V5+.
+Supported players: [Hola Player] (https://github.com/hola/player), JWPlayer V5+.
 Other players coming soon.

 Supported browsers: Chrome (Win/Mac), IE 10, 11.
 Firefox support coming soong.